 So as a brand, how do you tap into this mobile Millennial mayhem?

 Well, if you’re selling consumer products you need to make sure you have a high quality, seamless mobile commerce experience.
 Mobile commerce should have fast search, good prices, integration of promotions including social media promos and be secure.
 You should blend the physical and virtual shopping experience so they get the most out of your mobile experience, however they choose to shop.
 User reviews are important to Millennials as they expect to be able to read about others’ experience with your products and to be able to share their experiences as well.
 Your website should have social sharing built in throughout the experience so Millennials can ask their friends about your products in advance of purchase and share their excitement when a purchase is made.
-Mobile apps are important for consumer services from banking , to parking meters, to all sorts of travel related services and more.
+Mobile banking apps are important for consumer services from banking , to parking meters, to all sorts of travel related services and more.

 If you are selling business products or services, you want to enable as much self-service and ease of information gathering as possible.
 You need a phenomenal SEO strategy so your product information, reviews, articles and blogs by influencers rank high.
 You also should enable mobile commerce as much as possible.
 If you’re selling repeat value services, a mobile app strategy may be the way to go, but at a minimum you need a responsive design website that renders well on smartphones and tablets.